 Looking for kitchen area rugs is never easy.
 Focusing on making sure the carpet we get will be easy to clean makes us forget the larger picture.
 So if we could offer one piece of advice, it would be to consider the room's color palette.

 For example, let's say you want to have a simple, clean, bright kitchen.
-In that case, you might look for neutral kitchen rugs.
-Alternatively, you could go the other way and purchase an overdyed carpet.
+In that case, you might look for neutral rugs.
+Alternatively, you could go the other way and purchase an overdyed rug.
 It will add a splash of color to your kitchen and make it more vivid and bright.

-Where should you place your kitchen carpet?
+Where should you place your Vintage Kitchen Carpet?

 To determine where you should put your kitchen throw rugs, you'll want to consider the layout of the room.
 Most kitchens don't have too many freestanding pieces of furniture.
 Instead, they're usually positioned along the walls.